Lesterpaintstheworld/terminal-velocity/duplicate_analysis_report.md

 3. **Assess Duplication Extent**:
    - Determined if duplicates are exact matches or variations.
    - Noted any contextual differences that may affect consolidation.

+## Documenting Findings
+- **Identified Duplicates**: Create a summary file that lists all identified duplications, including their locations and a brief description of the content.
+This will serve as a reference for the next steps in the consolidation process.

 ## Next Steps
 - Start with the analysis of files in the `./story/` directory, followed by the `./characters/` directory.